atifmehmood53/car-marketplace/README.md

 # Car Marketplace

 Car Marketplace is a web application built with React.js, where users can trade cars.
-The application uses Google Login for authentication, and currently, only `atifmehmood@gmail.com` password:`Nt!5xLLEEhitokpR` is allowed to sign in.
+The application uses Google Login for authentication.

 ## Prerequisites